 Is there a story behind the game?
 Something that inspired you?

 In terms of comedy inspiration I would have to say "The Three Bills": The deadpan delivery of Bill Murray, the misanthropy of Bill Hicks, and the odd pacing of Bill Shatner.

-There's this other game that copied your idea...
+There are other games that copied your idea...

 Imitation is the sincerest form of flattery.
-We're the first, the funniest and the most rock & roll.
-This game was written and designed for the HARDCORE NERD.
+We're the first, the funniest and the most punk rock.

 I've read your Twitter, you don’t seem to take this very seriously.

 When it comes to customer service and getting orders out quickly we take this VERY SERIOUSLY.
 The day to day stuff however... we're just being ourselves.
 We believe in the Drinking Quest franchise and that the game speaks for itself.
 We're not going to try and ram a bunch of marketing garbage down your throat when we're already selling a good product.